 An Environmental Impact Assessment Report (EIAR) will be produced to inform a planning application for the project.
 If successful, Codling will be awarded planning development consent under the MPDM, leading to the completion of one of the conditions of the Maritime Area Consent (MAC).

 There are three phases of public consultation planned.
 The first, including a live webinar and an online public exhibition, has now closed.
-Two further phases of pre-application consultations are expected to be held in early and mid-2022.
+Two further phases of pre-application consultations are expected to be held during 2022 and 2023.

 If you wish to see a recording of the webinar or to see the exhibition resources, click on the links below.